-This debt will be retired from the General Fund.
+This debt was retired from the General Fund in June 2020.

 B. Qualified school construction bonds payable

 As more fully explained in Note 11, debt has been issued by the school district that qualifies as Qualified School Construction bonds.
 Debt currently outstanding is as follows: